prototypefund/reproducible-website/_docs/plans.md

 scripted.
 The rationale and code must be easy to understand by reviewers.

-[^toolchain]: By *toolchain*, we mean any piece of software needed to create the build output.
+[^toolchain]: By *toolchain*, we mean all pieces of software needed to create the build output.